brimdata/zed/zng/docs/zeek-compat.md

 `string`-type fields.

 One exception to this is Zeek's `_path` field.
-As it's a standard field that's known to be populated by Zeek's logging system (or populated by `zq` during while reading some variations of
-[Zeek JSON data](https://github.com/brimsec/zq/tree/master/zeek#type-definition-structure--importance-of-_path))
-`zq` currently handles `_path` using ZNG's `string` type.
+As it's a standard field that's known to be populated by Zeek's logging system (or populated by `zq` when reading some [Zeek JSON data](https://github.com/brimsec/zq/tree/master/zeek#type-definition-structure--importance-of-_path)) `zq` currently handles `_path` using ZNG's `string` type.